-- (a) This Agreement may be opened for collective bargaining by either party giving written notice to the other party on or after December 1, 2011, but in any event not later than midnight, December 31, 2011. - (b) Where no notice is given by either party prior to December 31, 2011, both parties will be deemed to have been given notice under this article on December 31, 2011.

-(c) All notices on behalf of the Unions will be given by the Association of Unions and similar notices on behalf of the Employer will be given by the Community Social Services Employers' Association.
+- (a) This agreement may be opened for collective bargaining by either party giving written notice to the other party on or after December 1, 2021. - (b) Where no notice is given by either party prior to December 31, 2021, both parties will be deemed to have been given notice under this article on December 31, 2021. - (c) All notices on behalf of the Unions will be given by the Association of Unions and similar notices on behalf of the Employer will be given by the Community Social Services Employers' Association.